sitamgithub-MSIT/MalDetect/README.md

 2. Under the notebook folder, you will find the `EDA_MALARIA_CELLS.ipynb` and `MODEL_TRAINING(EfficientNet).ipynb` and `MODEL_TRAINING_CometML(EfficientNet).ipynb` notebooks.
 These notebooks contain the code for data preprocessing, data augmentation, model training, and performance evaluation.
 3. Run those notebooks to perform EDA and model training and evaluation.
 Google Colab can be used to run the notebooks.
 T4 GPU configuration is sufficient to run the notebooks.
 4. Just upload the notebooks to Google Colab and run them in the Colab environment.
-5. Install the required dependencies using the `requirements.txt` file in colab environment.
+5. Install the required dependencies using the `requirements.txt` file in the colab environment.
 6. Happy notebooking!

-**Note**: For Comet ML notebook, you need to have a Comet ML account and API key to run the notebook.
+**Note**: For the Comet ML notebook, you need to have a Comet ML account and API key to run the notebook.
 The Comet ML account can be created [here](https://www.comet.ml/).
 The API key can be found in the Comet ML account settings.

 ## Dependencies